AdaCore/learn/courses/intro-to-ada/intro_to_ada.rst

        --  Illegal: S is limited.
     end Main;

-This is useful because for some complex data types, copy is a complicated
+This is useful because, for example, for some data types the built-in assignment operation might be incorrect (for example when a deep copy is required).

-operation: You might have data inside your record that needs to be treated specially when you copy it (for example doing a deep copy).
+Ada does allow you to overload the comparison operators "=" and "/" for limited types (and to override the built-in declarations for non-limited types).

-Ada allows you to implement special semantics for those operations via `controlled types <todo_link_to_controlled_types>`_.
-However, controlled types are complicated to get right and, in some cases, to simplify the problem, and the way people will use your API, you can sidestep the issue entirely and say "Users are not allowed to copy this data type".
+Ada also allows you to implement special semantics for assignment via `controlled types <todo_link_to_controlled_types>`_.
+However, in some cases assignment is simply inappropriate; one example is the ``File_Type`` from the ``Ada.Text_IO`` package, which is declared as a limited type and thus attempts to assign one file to another would be detected as illegal.

-One example is the ``File_Type`` from the ``Ada.Text_IO`` package.
-The designers of the standard library decided that rather than allow people to copy instances of File_Type, making it limited was actually easier, and did fit the semantics of the API quite well.

 Generics
 ========